 How should be the freshwater puffer fish tank sizes?

-Usually, the size of the tank desired for these puffer fishes may vary as with the condition how much they can grow longer.
+Usually, the size of the tank desired for these puffer fishes may vary as with the condition of how much they can grow longer.
 So, there are standard tanks sizes for different types.
-Here are the reference values for commonest types which we have discussed early.
+Here are the reference values for the commonest types which we have discussed early.
 Yet, since the given values are appropriate only for a fish, you should keep in mind to increase the sizes if you are adopting more than one fish.

 Dwarf Puffer: 10 gallons

 Red-Tailed Puffer: 10 gallons

 Fahaka Puffer: 125 gallons

 Even the experts suggest keeping the puffer fishes alone is the best to prevent aggressive behaviors, there are reported cases of a peaceful companion of two varieties.
 Yet, do not pair or group the puffer fishes without the guidance of an aquarium specialist.

 Who are the freshwater puffer fish tank mates?